processing/processing-vscode-extension/README.md

 ## Settings

-You can customize the extension in VS Code settings (via `Ctrl + ,` on Windows/Linux or `Cmd + ,` on macOS).
+You can customize the extension in VS Code settings

+1. Open Settings via `Ctrl + ,` on Windows/Linux or `Cmd + ,` on macOS.
+2. Search for "Processing" to find all available settings.
+3. Modify the settings as needed:
    - `processing.autosave`: Automatically saves your sketch before running it.
 Default: `true`.
    - `processing.newWindow`: Opens sketches in a new VS Code window.
 If disabled, sketches open in the current window.
 Default: `true`.
    - `processing.version`: Choose which installed Processing version to use.
 Default is `latest`, but you can specify a version (e.g., `4.4.6`).

 ## Troubleshooting